elfuun1/FlowerDanceFix/README.md

 ## Acknowledgements

-[https://github.com/kenny2892/StardewValleyMods](Kelly2892) - for example code regarding harmony implementation Matt123337 - for mentorship, and listening to my gripes [https://stardewvalleywiki.com/Modding:Modder_Guide/Get_Started](The Stardew Valley Wiki's Modding Guide) - for general information and laying out step-by-step how to write a mod
+[Kelly2892](https://github.com/kenny2892/StardewValleyMods) - for example code regarding harmony implementation Matt123337 - for mentorship, and listening to my gripes [The Stardew Valley Wiki's Modding Guide](https://stardewvalleywiki.com/Modding:Modder_Guide/Get_Started) - for general information and laying out step-by-step how to write a mod
 Stardew Valley Discord Server- for answering quick questions and providing inspiration

-Custom NPCs in the screenshot are from [https://www.nexusmods.com/stardewvalley/mods/3753](Stardew Valley Expanded)!
+Custom NPCs in the screenshot are from [Stardew Valley Expanded](https://www.nexusmods.com/stardewvalley/mods/3753)!

 ## Update Logs